MinterTeam/minter-network-web/content/docs/index.md

 "delegated", or staked, to them by token holders.
 The validators are determined by who has the most stake delegated to them.

-Validators and their delegators will earn BIP (MNT) as rewards for blocks and commissions.
+Validators and their delegators will earn base coin BIP as rewards for blocks and commissions.
 Note that validators can set commission on the rewards their delegators receive as additional incentive.

+There are two types of penalty for validators:
-If validators double sign or frequently offline, their staked coins (including coins of users that delegated to them) can be slashed.
-The penalty depends on the severity of the violation.
+- If validators double sign, their staked coins will be slashed for 5% (including coins of users that delegated to them).
+- If validator skip signing 12 of 24 last blocks, it will be banned for 24 hours.

 ### Requirements
 Minimal requirements for running Validator's Node in testnet are: